 My job as a practitioner is to stay underneath this 'brace' at all times recognising the subtle, involuntary responses the nervous system sends which enables me to work with the horse, gently bringing their awareness to these areas whilst keeping them in a relaxed state.
 This is what allows the release of tension and reduction of any unhelpful compensation patterns that affect the horse’s wellbeing and movement.
 The bodywork is structured to allow me to influence deeper structures in the body that I can’t physically touch.This can often prove beneficial for chronic issues that seem to re-occur.

-The Masterson Method is a non diagnostic bodywork modality, which is why I generally prefer not to see the horse ridden or moving to start with or work on a set of specific points to help a specific issue.
+The Masterson Method is a non diagnostic bodywork modality, which is why I generally don't ask to see the horse ridden or moving to start with or work on a set of specific points to help a specific issue.
 I don’t want to form a bias or mental opinion of any issue(s) before I’ve heard what the horse has to say.
 I work where the horse’s body is telling me I need to be.
 That way I know I’m in an active feedback loop with the horse.
 Sometimes removing too much of a horse's compensation patterns can prove detrimental as the body needs time to adjust.
 The skill is in understanding how much or how little is needed.
 Your horse is the only one who has clarity on what he is feeling and where.
 At the end of a session I put together owner feedback and the horses feedback in the session, to come up with a plan of action, which may include other professionals if appropriate.
 That is not to say you won’t see benefits after one session, but the results will be cumulative over further sessions.

-Routine maintenance bodywork
+Routine maintenance to complement training

 This is an excellent complement to your horse’s health, whether in work or at rest.

-All bodies have issues with asymmetry and left to their own devices long term they can result in sub-optimal performance, movement and even injury.
+All bodies have issues with asymmetry and left to their own devices long term they can result in pain, sub-optimal performance, restricted movement and even injury.
 You may train in a correct biomechanical way, but this is only a tiny percentage of the time a horse spends moving in its life.
 Bodywork address a whole host of physical and emotional issues carried by the horse.